I

 What we look at when treating IBS.

-A healthy microbiome is essential for proper digestive and immune function.
-When good bacteria becomes unbalanced, the chemistry of the intestine changes and digestive problems including IBS can begin.
-The use of antibiotics, especially long term can deplete good bacteria.
-Broad spectrum antibiotics are designed to kill all bacteria, good and bad, which leaves the intestines susceptible to dysbiosis.
+3. Colon microbiome.
+A diverse microbiome is essential for proper gut and immune function.
+When bacteria becomes unbalanced, the chemistry of the intestine changes and digestive issues, including IBS can occur.
+The use of antibiotics and other medications can deplete the microbiome leaving the colon susceptible to dysbiosis and parasitic infection.